Bolt in Athens: A man smiling while talking on the phone in a taxi.

 When you arrive in Athens, or most of the Greek islands, and realize how difficult it is to find a taxi, you might wonder if Bolt is available in Athens.

-Among them are Uber (although UberX is not available in Greece), Free Now, and Welcome Pickups, which specializes in pre-booked airport and port transfers.
+However, if you can’t find a ride on Bolt, which isn’t unusual, here’s what locals also use: Uber (although UberX is not available in Greece), Free Now, and Welcome Pickups, which specializes in pre-booked airport and port transfers.

-Why Doesn’t Bolt Operate in Athens?
+Why Did Bolt Take So Long to Operate in Athens?

 Driver and passengers boarding yellow taxis outside Gate 3 of the Athens International Airport.